Constitution of 3 May 1791: Early reforms

 A new wave of reforms supported by progressive magnates such as the Czartoryski family and King Stanisław August were introduced at the Partition Sejm.
-The most important included the 1773 establishment of the Commission of National Education (Komisja Edukacji Narodowej)—the first ministry of education in the world.
+The most important included the 1773 establishment of the Commission of National Education (Komisja Edukacji Narodowej) — the first ministry of education in the world.
 New schools were opened, uniform textbooks were printed, teachers received better education and poor students were provided with scholarships.
-The Commonwealth's military was to be modernized and funding to create a larger standing army was agreed.
-Economic and commercial reforms—including some intended to cover the increased military budget previously shunned as unimportant by the szlachta—were introduced.
+The Commonwealth's military was to be modernised and funding to create a larger standing army was agreed.
+Economic and commercial reforms — including some intended to cover the increased military budget previously shunned as unimportant by the szlachta — were introduced.
 A new executive assembly, the 36-strong Permanent Council comprising five ministries with limited legislative powers, was established, giving the Commonwealth a governing body in constant session between Sejms and therefore immune to their liberum veto disruptions.

 In 1776, the Sejm commissioned former chancellor Andrzej Zamoyski to draft a new legal code.
 By 1780, he and his collaborators had produced the Zamoyski Code (Zbiór praw sądowych).
 It would have strengthened royal power, made all officials answerable to the Sejm, placed the clergy and their finances under state supervision, and deprived landless szlachta ("barefoot szlachta") of many of their legal immunities.
-The Code would also have improved the situation of non-nobles—townspeople and peasants.
+The Code would also have improved the situation of non-nobles — townspeople and peasants.
 Zamoyski's progressive legal code, containing elements of constitutional reform, met with opposition from native conservative szlachta and foreign powers; the 1780 Sejm did not adopt it.